You can use our mortgage equity calculator to work out how much equity you hold in your property.

-The first thing to do is to have a look at how much other properties in your street have sold for recently.
+Alternatively, you can get a rough idea of your property's value by having a look at how much other houses in your street have sold for recently.
 It's important to compare the quality and size of the house that have sold with your own to get a ball-park figure.
 There's no use comparing the price of a 5 bed home if you live in a 2 up 2 down!

 A good way to do this is to use the internet to get a comparison.
-Rightmove has a great property price comparison service for properties recently sold in your area.
+Zoopla has a great property price comparison service for properties recently sold in your area.

 Another option for a quick and easy valuation is to search the Land Registry house price index for the average house price in your area.